Notes on Snap‑and‑Chat

 Note that in Bitcoin-like consensus protocols, we don’t generally consider it to be an availability flaw that a block header only commits to the previous block hash and to the Merkle tree of transactions in the block, rather than including them directly.
 These commitments allow nodes to check that they have the correct information, which can then be requested separately.

-Suppose, then, that each block header in commits to the latest final BFT block known by the block producer.
-For a block header , we will refer to this commitment as .
+Suppose, then, that each block header in commits to the Last Final BFT block known by the block producer.
+For an LC block chain with block at its tip, we will refer to this commitment as .
+We refer to the parent block of as (this is a special case of a notation that will be defined in The Crosslink 2 Construction).

-We require, as a consensus rule, that if is not the genesis block header, then this BFT block either descends from or is the same as the final BFT block committed to by the block's parent: i.e. .
+We require, as a consensus rule, that if is not the genesis block header, then this BFT block either descends from or is the same as the final BFT block committed to by the block’s parent.
+That is, .

 In the Snap‑and‑Chat construction, we also have BFT block proposals committing to snapshots (top of right column of [NTT2020, page 7]):